 Chess Benefits for Kids

-We are even seeing more Chess on TV, film, print, movies...
-And now that Chess is back in an Olympic bid we are seeing this 2000+year-old game just about everywhere, more Americans are playing Chess than ever before in our Nation's history.
+We are even seeing more Chess on TV, film, print, and movies...
+And now that Chess is back in an Olympic bid we are seeing this 2000+year-old game just about everywhere.
+More Americans are playing Chess than ever before in our Nation's history.

 Children from all backgrounds can succeed at Chess.
-Even children who are not performing well in school are inspired by Chess and show a better attitude towards learning.
+Even children who are not performing well in school are inspired by Chess and show a better attitude toward learning.

 Chess improves concentration and self-discipline;

 Chess involves all levels of critical thinking (knowledge, comprehension, analysis, evaluation)

 Chess cultivates visualization;